 #1 - Recycle

-- Many e-mobility battery manufacturers accept their batteries for recycling.
-Find out if your manufacturer has a takeback program and contact them directly for instructions on proper battery management.
+- Many e-mobility battery manufacturers accept their brands for recycling.
+Find out if yours has a takeback program and contact them directly for instructions.

 #2 - Dispose

-E-mobility batteries (batteries used in hoverboards as well as electric scooters and bikes) should never go in the curbside trash or recycling.
+Again, E-mobility batteries, such as those used in hoverboards, electric scooters and bikes, should never go in the curbside trash or recycling.
 Putting these items with your trash or recycling can lead to dangerous fires that could harm solid waste workers and damage machinery and equipment.

 Visit our household batteries management page for guidance on other types of batteries.